 Researcher at KU Leuven Centre for IT & IP Law

-Irmak Erdogan is a researcher at KU Leuven Centre for IT & IP Law, focusing on the EU AI Act's risk framework in robotic public safety systems.
+Irmak Erdogan is a researcher at the KU Leuven Centre for IT & IP Law, focusing on the intersection of technology and public safety systems.

 Isaac Sheidlower